bloatless/endocore/README.md

-public/         Contains the entry script and public files of your application resources/      Contains applications resouceres like views, templates, ... routes/         Contains the routes file(s) of your application vendor/         Contains the ShinyCore framework and other libraries
+public/         Contains the entry script and public files of your application resources/      Contains applications resouceres like views, templates, ... routes/         Contains the routes file(s) of your application vendor/         Contains the Endocore framework and other libraries
 ```

 ### Configuration

-After installing the ShinyCoreApp you should check and adjust the `config.php` file the `config` folder.
+After installing the EndocoreApp you should check and adjust the `config.php` file the `config` folder.
 Most of the
 settings should be fine with their default values but if your application needs to use a MySQL database e.g. you need
 to adjust some values.